 Falls can cause head injuries.
 These can be very serious, especially if the person is taking certain medicines (e.g. blood thinners).
 An older person who falls and hits his/her head should see a doctor right away to make sure they don't have a brain injury.

 Some falls can be serious and result in death.

 The effects of a fall may last a long time.
-Many people who fall, even if they're not injured, become afraid of falling.
+Many people who fall, even if uninjured, become afraid of falling again.
 This fear may cause a person to cut down on their everyday activities.
-When a person is less active, they become weaker and this increases their chances of falling.
+When a person is less active, they become weaker, which increases their chances of falling.

 Should I tell my doctor if I have fallen?